multiverse-os/wormholes-router/README.md

 **URL** [multiverse-os.org](https://multiverse-os.org)

 ### Introduction
 A bare-bones skeleton-like router implemented primarily as a library, intended to function as a drop in P2P networking support.
+Decentralized applications, and multiparty computation without a blockchain or currency.

 #### Software-defined Tunnels
 The goal is to enable developers create simple expressive scripts that a ruleset for specific or non-specific tunnel creation.
 This functionality combines the functionality of Tor and I2C, and extends it further into the limits of the imagination of interested developers.
 The creation of bots that use the network in erratic ways to obstuficate actual traffic, or missing traffic indicating you are not home, or anonymize your traffic, obstuficating your DNS lookups by sending fake ones to your ISP while doing all real lookups over encrypted connections tunneled through other protocols, sending data through the distance of time between each different DNS request made to a server at the end of a tunnel.